Taking, Losing, and Letting Go of Control in Anorexia

 Firstly, when we try to make everything taper down into the narrowness of one-dimensional assessments like calories or kilos, we betray the reality of existence.
 We therefore also lose real control: the more you shore up your defences against one particular type of imagined threat (say, weight gain), the more vulnerable you are to other, less expected things – you become ‘robust yet fragile’.

 Secondly, when we think we have everything neatly tapered to that point – then we realise all we’ve done is create an explosion of contingent complexity somewhere else.
-One of the many dazzling faces of anorexia’s self-sustaining myth is that it involves a return to something simpler and purer, instead of the opposite reality, which is a giving in to tortuous and torturing energy-wasting complexities of working out how to try to stop the world being what it is, complicated.
-Every time you try to squish the mattress down in one place it pops up in another; or, to go back to the metaphor I used before, your apparently neat taper from past to future will balloon out into a fan of tiringly endless counterpossibilities.
+One of the many dazzling faces of anorexia’s self-sustaining myth is that it involves a return to something simpler and purer, instead of the reality, which is giving in to tortuous and torturing energy-wasting complexities involved in working out how to try to stop the world being what it is, complicated.
+Every time you try to squish the mattress down in one place it pops up in another; or, to go back to the metaphor I used before, your apparently neat taper from past to future will unfurl into a fan of tiringly endless counterpossibilities.